Waxing Crescent on

 Moon before ascending node

-12 days after descending node on 18 April 2093 at 13:39 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 2 May 2093 at 12:02 in ♋ Cancer.
+12 days after descending node on 18 April 2093 at 13:39 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 2 May 2093 at 12:02 in ♋ Cancer.

 Moon at northern standstill

 At 00:13 the Moon is meeting its standstill point to reach North declination of ∠21.429°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-21.516° at the point of next standstill in ♑ Capricorn on 14 May 2093 at 12:06.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-21.516° at the point of next southern standstill in ♑ Capricorn on 14 May 2093 at 12:06.

 Syzygy in 9 days